 Charter schools are now an important component of City of Wilmington education, and they will become even more important in the years ahead.
 In 2012, Delaware ranked third among states in the percentage of public school students enrolled in charters.
-Delaware's heaviest and most rapidly growing concentration of charters is in the City of Wilmington (see Figures 25-2XXX).
-Students living within three public school districts generate nearly two-thirds of total state charter enrollment: Based on 2012 data from the Delaware Department of Education (DDOE), charter enrollment account for 13.1 percent of students in Christina, 8.9 percent in Colonial, and 8.5 percent in Red Clay.37 With additional City of Wilmington charter schools already authorized, these percentages will continue to grow largely independent of one another and disconnected from the traditional districts.
-Indeed, City of Wilmington charter schools have developed as a separate public education system, occupying the same geographic space as the traditional school districts but operating disconnected from those districts.
-Traditional and charter schools most often compete rather than collaborate.
+Delaware's heaviest and most rapidly growing concentration of charters is in the City of Wilmington (see Figures 33-34).
+Students living within three public school districts generate nearly two-thirds of total state charter enrollment.
+Based on 2012 data from the DDOE, charter enrollment account for 13.1 percent of students in Christina, 8.9 percent in Colonial, and 8.5 percent in Red Clay.
+With additional City of Wilmington charter schools already authorized, these percentages will continue to grow.

 Charter schools offer options for City of Wilmington families; they also pose challenges for the governance of City of Wilmington public education.
-The increasing number of charter schools in the City of Wilmington has generated additional governing units that operate
+The increasing number of charter schools in the City of Wilmington has generated additional governing units that operate largely independent of one another and often disconnected from the traditional districts.
+Indeed, City of Wilmington charter schools have developed as a separate public education system, occupying the same geographic space as the traditional school districts, but often operating disconnected from those districts.
+Traditional and charter schools most often compete rather than collaborate.